rafaltrojanowski/remote_job_scraper/README.md

 Ruby gem that collects job offers for remote positions with ease.

-Going through many job listings and finding the rigth one may be time consuming process.
+Going through many job listings and finding the right one may be a time-consuming process.
 That's why this tool has been built.
-It allows to automate the process, retrieve necessary data and store it in CSV file in just a few minutes.
-The main focus is to inform an user about the location (time-zone) required.
+It allows to automate the process, retrieve necessary data and store it in CSV/Excel file in just a few minutes.
+The main focus is to inform a user about the location (time-zone) required for a position.

 ## Installation